Zaheer6110/steps_indicator/README.md

 Do not forget to check that the selectedStep is not lower than 0 and is not higher than the total number of steps (nbSteps).

 ## Params

+> Animations are disabled by default if you want to enable them remember to pass properties to true.

 ```dart
 StepsIndicator(